Is Uber in Turkey? 11 tips for catching an Uber in Istanbul

 In 2021, however, the Istanbul court overturned the ban.
 Local taxi drivers don’t like it but the government sees it as proper market competition which only forces everyone to be better.

-Is Uber available in Istanbul?
+Is Is there Uber in Istanbul?

 Uber is available in Istanbul, Izmir, and Ankara.
 If you’re in smaller cities it is hard to even get a regular taxi because of the lack of supply much less an Uber.